cboettig/ews-review/manuscript-w-refs.md

 non-spatial, chaotic (Schreiber 2003, ) and non-chaotic (Hastings and Wysham 2010, , ) examples.
-Before warning signals can be reliably applied to novel systems, research must provide a way to discern if the dynamics correspond to the more well understood warning signals of the saddle-node case or the more complex patterns such as the examples discussed here.
+Before warning signals can be reliably applied to novel systems, research must provide a way to discern if the dynamics correspond to the better understood warning signals of the saddle-node case or the more complex patterns such as the examples discussed here.

 One class of bifurcations in which we would not expect to see CSD prior to